-Browsing 10 - 20 results of 131 programs for category - Popular Science
+Browsing 10 - 20 results of 134 programs for category - Popular Science

+In this short interview with Dan Goods, designer, artist, and visual strategist at NASA's Jet Propulsion Laboratory, Goods discusses his art piece, "Jupiter Fog Pool."
+The piece, inspired by the Juno mission to Jupiter, was part of "Cosmological Constructs," our After Dark event of September 2010.
 An inspiring conversation with Annea Lockwood, New Zealand-born experimental sound artist and musician known for her boundary-burning explorations of the world of natural acoustic sounds and environments.

-This April Fools’ Day After Dark event exposed people’s threshold for taking chances.
+This April Fools Day After Dark event exposed peoples threshold for taking chances.
 For example, visitors could test their belief in the laws of physics as a bowling ball swung toward them.
 They could also tackle a climbing wall, try their luck at casino games, and see if they had the nerve to carry out the instructions on a card they were given.
 Exploratorium staff member Earl Stirling demonstrates the amazing "Pyrograph", an artwork refined over four years.
-Like a fiery version of the museum’s classic Drawing Board, Stirling’s "Pyrograph" swings a pendulum over a sandy cauldron, tracing out oscillating patterns in colorful fire.
-This mesmerizing piece evokes both the Foucault pendulum and Dante’s Inferno.
+Like a fiery version of the museums classic Drawing Board, Stirlings "Pyrograph" swings a pendulum over a sandy cauldron, tracing out oscillating patterns in colorful fire.
+This mesmerizing piece evokes both the Foucault pendulum and Dantes Inferno.
 Join exhibit developer Charles Sowers as he demonstrates Watch Water Freeze, an exhibit designed to encourage noticing.
 Patience with this piece is rewarded with breathtaking patterns of ice crystals.
 Viewed through a polarizing filter, the beautiful colors and crystalline structures of Watch Water Freeze have inspired countless museum visitors to reach for their cameras.
 See slow-motion footage of flames licking through ice during a demonstration by Eric Muller of the Exploratorium's Teacher Institute.
 Can you guess what he added to the bottom of the vessel before lighting it?